vardaansinha/FastPages/_posts/2022-11-09-test-corrections.md

 Explanation:

 A simple misinterpretation of the question here; I put 6, since that is the value of *x* after the code is ran, not the result.
 The result would be the sum from 0 to 5, (5 + 4 + 3 + 2 + 1 + 0), or 15 in option **C**.

+**Reflection**:

+My strengths included the binary questions and some of the simple if/else statements and the code execution programs.

+Some of my difficulties included the multi-step code execution questions, but I will improve on this throughout the year.